NC_temp1034: Impact Analyses and Decision Strategies for Agricultural Research

 Sunding, David, and David Zilberman.
 "The agricultural innovation process: research and technology adoption in a changing agricultural sector."
 Handbook of Agricultural Economics (2001): 207-262. (cited by 1,434)

 Review of NIMSS data suggests there is very little duplication of NC1034 research activities.
 NC1034 research primarily applies two fields of social science—economics and sociology—to questions regarding the management of research and its impacts on the agricultural economy, on society, and on the environment.
-According to our search of the NIMSS database, we find only two recent multi-state projects with (weakly) related activities:
+According to our search of the NIMSS database, we find only one recent multi-state project with (weakly) related activities:

 NC1034 members are highly productive scholars, publishing altogether over 1,000 peer-reviewed journal articles since the inception of the current project in 2016.
 In addition, they have made numerous contributions to edited volumes and government reports.
 They have also been active in several collaborative research and publishing efforts.
 For example, NC-1034 members have contributed: (a) several chapters to a volume by the prestigious National Bureau of Economic Research (NBER) on Economics of Research and Innovation in Agriculture, edited by Petra Moser and published by University of Chicago Press, (b) co-editorship and chapters for a volume on California Agriculture Dimensions and Issues, (c) co-editorship and submissions to a special issue of the journal Sustainability on “Accelerating Bioeconomy Growth through Applied Research and Policy Change,” co-edited by Wesseler and Zilberman, and (d) co-editorship for the Choices Magazine, an outreach publication of the Agricultural and Applied Economics Association.